Guide: Staff Introduction¶

 At left, select Security.
 Start by saving your backup codes in case you lose your device.
 Then, enable both Nextcloud Notification and Enable TOTP.
 That last one will walk you through linking to one Authenticator app; we recomemend Microsoft Authenticator on your mobile device.
 If you don’t have a mobile, use Authenticator on your Linux machine.

 The Activity section allows you to customize notifications.
 We recommend leaving many Push notifications enabled.

 If you’ll be using Nextcloud regularly, you may consider setting up the Nextcloud Client on your computer.
 See Installing Nextcloud Client.

 Regular Nextcloud Tasks¶

-When you upload files, be sure to place them in an appropriate folder and share the folder with your department.
+When you upload files meant to be shared, be sure to place them in the appropriate shared folder.

 ECO: Employee Care and Opportunity¶

 Our “human resources” department is called ECO, which stands for Employee Care and Opportunity.